top of page

 A working life still in progress…

-I worked as a kitchen porter, a postman, a labourer in an engineering works and was at one time probably the oldest and most highly qualified paper boy in Wakefield.
-After spending fifteen years as a head of English, I became an education consultant.
+After university, I spent time as a kitchen porter, a postman and as a labourer in an engineering works.
+At one stage I was probably the oldest and most highly qualified paper boy in Wakefield.
+After being employed by the BBC, doing youth work and spending fifteen years as head of English in a high school, I became an education consultant.
 I was principal examiner for various English Language exams, as well as a senior coursework moderator and senior speaking and listening adviser, and was involved in teacher training.
 I toured England for many years doing a kind of stand-up routine, explaining to 16-year-olds how to be successful in English exams.
 Eventually, I became very, very tired and decided to focus just on writing.

 I now recommend semi-retirement to everyone, so long as illnesses, the debt collectors and the man who makes the coffins can be kept at bay.
 I love to travel (and Serifos is my second home), though simply living in the north of England is a pleasure.